 - Practicing proper hand hygiene

 - Wearing facial coverings when a six foot distance is not possible

 Should I bring anything with me to campus, i.e. mask(s), hand sanitizer, disinfectant, medication, etc.?

 We recommend bringing a couple washable face coverings, hand sanitizer, and an antipyretic medication of your preference, ie Tylenol is preferred, and a personal thermometer.

 What safety measures are being taken on campus to protect students?

-There are many safety measures being taken throughout campus to protect students.
-The administration is still in the process of compiling a list of all safety measures in accordance with CDC & MDPH guidance.
+There are many safety measures being taken throughout campus to protect students in accordance with CDC & MDPH guidance.
 The College will expect all on campus to adhere to CDC and MDPH guidelines for health and safety.
-To speak to a few measures right now: Everyone is expected to maintain a minimum of a six foot distance from others if possible; hand sanitizer and safety signage will be abundantly placed around campus; face masks are expected to be worn when in the presence of others; residential students are not permitted to have outside guests at this time; additional cleaning schedules are being put in place; the Health Center is implementing many changes; etc. Please note, this is a very small list of measures and a complete list will be provided in the future.
+To speak to a few measures right now: Everyone is expected to maintain a minimum of 6ft distance from others if possible; hand sanitizer and safety signage will be abundantly placed around campus; face masks are expected to be worn when in the presence of others; residential students are not permitted to have outside guests at this time; additional cleaning schedules are being put in place; the Health Center is implementing many changes etc. Please note, this is a very small list of measures.

 Will I be notified if there is an outbreak on campus?
 How?

 If there is an outbreak, the College would be in coordination with MDPH.
 The entire campus community would be notified, as soon as possible, by the President of Elms College.

 What are the expectations of my student in regards to safety?
 Should I make sure they have anything specific on hand?